-Those who fear granting these enforcement powers to the Commission, I would say the bill amply provides for the use of State and local procedures where a fair employment law exists at those levels, in addition to the use of informal methods of conference, conciliation, and persuasion by the Commission, before invoking the cease-and-desist powers.
+Those who fear granting these enforcement powers to the Commission, I would say the bill amply provides for the use of State and local procedures where a fair employment law exists at those levels, in addition to the use of informal methods of conference, conciliation, and persuasion by the Commission, before invoking the cease-andregulatory agencies possess.

 In addition, the right of judicial review of administrative decisions is an integral part of the bill.
-The Williams-Javits bill is only giving to the EEOC the powers that several other Federal administrative and regulatory agencies possess.
+The Williams-Javits bill is only giving to the EEOC the powers that several other Federal administrative and